JaGeo/LobsterPy/paper/paper.md

 - Command line interface for automatic bonding analysis and plotting

 # Availability
-LobsterPy can also be found [PyPI](https://pypi.org/project/lobsterpy/).
+_LobsterPy_ can also be found on [PyPI](https://pypi.org/project/lobsterpy/).
 Detailed software documentation, including [installation instructions](https://jageo.github.io/LobsterPy/installation/index.html) and [implementation details](https://jageo.github.io/LobsterPy/fundamentals/index.html) are provided.
-The package also includes [tutorials](https://jageo.github.io/LobsterPy/tutorial/index.html) illustrating all the functionalities.
+The package also includes [tutorials](https://jageo.github.io/LobsterPy/tutorial/index.html) illustrating all the basic and advanced functionalities.

 # Acknowledgements
 The authors would like to acknowledge the Gauss Centre for Super